 NITA also concentrates on professional ethics and each lawyer attending the program is expected to have or learn a high moral compass.

-Attorney Maxine Weiss Kunz of Weiss Kunz & Green, LLC has had the honor of attending the NITA family law “boot camp” this year.
+Attorney Maxine Weiss Kunz of Weiss-Kunz & Oliver, LLC has had the honor of attending the NITA family law “boot camp” this year.
 In addition to advanced faculty from around the country, Maxine had the pleasure of working with multiple judges during this work shop.
 Courses taught by NITA are thought to enhance the skills and credibility of a lawyer.

 If you are seeking an attorney with advanced accreditations, consider the attorneys at Weiss-Kunz & Oliver, LLC.